PhilipAbed/RenovateTutorial/README.md

 ##
 **Congratulations!!!**

-**You have successfully completed your first Renovate Dependency Update.**
+**You have successfully completed the Renovate onboarding and installation tutorial and performed your first Renovate Dependency Update.**

 **now its time to configure Renovate to the rest of your repositories and let Renovate do the work.**